 What is Heart Failure

-A pre-diagnosis of heart failure usually presents itself as several of the common symptoms.
+A pre-diagnosis of heart failure often shows several common symptoms.

 In many cases, but not all, there will be a reason why a person has heart failure; these are also listed on this page.
 However, sometimes a cause may not be known, which is called idiopathic.

-Your healthcare team, GP and their Practice Team must recognise the symptoms of heart failure.
-There is a simple blood test called an NT-proBNP that can be administered to rule out heart failure.
+Your healthcare team, GP, and their Practice Team must recognise the symptoms of heart failure.
+A simple blood test called an NT-proBNP can be used to rule out heart failure.

-Currently, in the UK, if this blood test comes back with a figure over 400, you should be referred within six weeks for further tests and investigations, including an ECG, ECHO Scan or an MRI Scan.
-If the figure is over 2000, you should be urgently referred for other tests and investigations, including an ECG, ECHO Scan or an MRI Scan.
+Currently, in the UK, if this blood test shows a level above 400, you should be referred within six weeks for further tests and investigations, including an ECG, ECHO scan or MRI scan.
+If the level exceeds 2000, you should be urgently referred for additional tests and investigations, including an ECG, ECHO scan or MRI scan within 2 weeks of the blood test result.

-Unless you have had a heart scan by an ECHO or MRI scan interpreted by a specialist, you don’t have a diagnosis of heart failure.
+Unless you have had a heart scan by an ECHO or MRI interpreted by a specialist, you do not have a diagnosis of heart failure.

-Once a specialist has interpreted your tests and investigations, only then will a Cardiologist specialising in heart failure give you a diagnosis which must be at a face-to-face meeting.
+Once a specialist has interpreted your tests and investigations, only then will a cardiologist specialising in heart failure provide you with a diagnosis, which must be discussed in a face-to-face meeting.

 Heart failure?
 It doesn’t mean your heart is about to stop!

 What is heart failure?
 It does not mean your heart is about to stop.
-Heart failure is an unfortunate phrase which describes a set of conditions.
-The Pumping Marvellous Foundation like to call heart failure “heart inefficiency” or just HF.
-However, you describe it; it means that your heart is not working correctly.
+Heart failure is an unfortunate phrase that describes a set of conditions.
+The Pumping Marvellous Foundation prefers to call heart failure just HF.
+It means that your heart is not functioning correctly.
 Many different conditions can cause heart failure.
 The reality is that they all affect your heart’s ability to pump nutrient-rich oxygenated blood around the body.

-It is essential to point out that each of these symptoms is not unique to heart failure and may be caused by other conditions, e.g. COPD, however, if you have a combination of the common symptoms we would suggest you go to your GP to point these out.
+It is essential to point out that each of these symptoms is not unique to heart failure and may be caused by other conditions, e.g., COPD.
+However, if you experience a combination of these common symptoms, we recommend you visit your GP to discuss them.

-• Breathlessness – especially when lying flat, like in bed
+B reathlessness – especially when lying flat in bed or at rest

 Other symptoms can include